Background & Task

 Shadowhunters, a Freeform TV series based on the popular teen novel The Mortal Instruments by Cassandra Clare.
 Before the show aired, Freeform came to us to create an experience for viewers and fans to continuously engage with Shadowhunters as part of Freeform’s digital marketing plan via TV Everywhere App.

 The discovery process kicked off with a thorough analysis of other media property interactives.
 These precedents highlighted an effective engagement tool—breaking the fourth wall to invite users and fans into the Shadowhunter’s universe.

 Execution: Start a conversation with The Shadow Tarot

-Our first interactive experience was inspired directly from the show’s plot—where protagonist Clary Fray retrieves a hidden weapon from a deck of magical tarot cards.
-From this idea, The Shadow Tarot was born.
+Inspired directly from the show’s plot—where protagonist Clary Fray retrieves a hidden weapon from a deck of magical tarot cards.
 We received a set of beautiful tarot drawings from Freeform, and brought them to life on our digital platform.
 The interactive cards encourage Shadowhunters fans to have their fortune read (just like Shadowhunters’ beloved characters) and share their results on social media.

 Breaking the fourth wall: Shadowhunters map that allowed users to explore content geographically by diving into locations that characters in the show frequented—as if they were exploring a real-time map of the Shadowhunter’s world dropped squarely on top of New York City.